Zapier is an automation tool that will bolt onto existing software and perform day to day, repetitive, mundane tasks.

 How to set up Zapier

-Firstly you will need to ensure you have Zapier account set up.
+You will need to ensure you have a Zapier account set up.
+Visit Zapier's login page to set up your account

 Once you have created an account the integration is set up and you can begin to set up your Zaps in Zapier.